kpmeen/kafka-websocket-proxy/docs/monitoring.md

 telemetry and monitoring data via JMX.
 The most important ones are [akka-http](https://doc.akka.io/docs/akka-http/current/index.html) and [kafka-clients](https://kafka.apache.org/documentation/#monitoring).

-In addition to these `kafka-websocket-proxy` exposes relevant metrics for the inner workings.
+In addition to these the `kafka-websocket-proxy` exposes relevant metrics for some of the inner workings.

 ## Enable JMX